Here we have two types of calculators to calculate the required CADR from air purifiers for your room:

-For example, A CADR of 200 cfm (cubic feet per minute) means it can deliver 200 cubic feet of air in every minute on its highest fan speed settings.
-It also can be expressed as the cubic meter per hour (m³/h).
+For example, an air purifier with a labeled CADR 200 CFM means, it delivers 200 cubic feet of filtered air every minute on its highest fan speed settings.

 In a nutshell,

 You can easily calculate the required Tobacco Smoke CADR (AHAM’s Formula) using: